 Bulletproof utilizes Threat Hunting techniques as a key component of both its reactive and proactive services within our Bulletproof 365 Enterprise service offering.
 Through the use of Jupyter Notebooks, we create repeatable playbooks that can be used to perform Threat Hunting exercises.
 Many examples of these notebooks are being published online through the security community to help build out threat hunting toolboxes, again shortening the time to detection through sharing of vital information and techniques.

-Evidence found through threat hunting, or through detections from the various sensors in the E5 Security toolset, can be correlated between Azure Sentinel, Defender for Endpoint, Defender for Office 365, and Microsoft Cloud App Security, among other components, to show the entire incident body of evidence in one pane of glass.
+Evidence found through threat hunting, or through detections from the various sensors in the E5 Security toolset, can be correlated between Microsoft Sentinel, Defender for Endpoint, Defender for Office 365, and Microsoft Cloud Apps, among other components, to show the entire incident body of evidence in one pane of glass.
 This cannot be accomplished as easily using other non-integrated products, where we may not be as freely available to use APIs to integrate and parse data.

 Defender for Endpoint also has direct integration with Microsoft Data Loss Prevention (DLP) technologies, enabling further insights and capabilities when customers are implementing Governance and Compliance controls within their organization.